 Waste generation is an inevitable part of our manufacturing process, efforts are put in to create value from our waste.
 With an aim to divert a significant quantum of waste from going to landfills, we have adopted systems and procedures that help us repurpose used material and reintroduce excess material into our production process.
 We follow the '3R' strategy of Reduce, Reuse and Recycle for our waste management.
 This has resulted in a significant decrease in both hazardous waste and non-hazardous waste disposal during the year.
-Our specific hazardous waste and non-hazardous waste disposal has been decreased by 77% and 47% respectively from the baseline year of FY 2013-14, at our decorative paint manufacturing units.
+Our specific hazardous waste and non-hazardous waste disposal during the year.
+We follow the baseline year of FY 2013-14, at our decorative paint manufacturing units.